Skip to main content

 Manual Deck Creation Eats the Margin on Your Highest-Value Engagements

-The math most consultants avoid
+The math most boutique firms avoid

-At $200-$300/hr, 8-10 hours building a deck manually costs $1,600-$3,000 per engagement.
-On a $25K engagement, that's 6-12% of revenue spent on formatting work that adds zero diagnostic value.
+At $250/hr loaded cost for a senior consultant, 8 to 10 hours building a deck manually costs $2,000 to $2,500 per engagement.
+On a $25K engagement, that's 8 to 10% of revenue spent on formatting work an associate could own if the container existed.

 Arthur D. Little, working with Azure AI, reported that their consultants could "curate presentation content 50% faster" after deploying AI tools.
 BCG estimates 70% of the time saved through Deckster gets reinvested into higher-value client work.
 The largest firms have already done the math.
 The ROI is clear.